veertuinc/anka-docs/content/en/docs/Anka Virtualization/upgrading.md

 1.4.3 | 2.x.x | Requires upgrade of all existing VM templates with `anka start --update` and push to the registry 2.x | 2.1.2 | Only requires upgrade of existing Catalina VM templates with `anka start --update` and push to the registry x.x | 2.x | macOS 10.14.X does not contain the necessary Apple APIs to work with 2.5.X of Anka.
 You will need to upgrade the host OS version before trying to install 2.5.X of Anka.
-### Upgrading macOS inside of a running VM

-This scenario is possible, however, it's recommended that you upgrade Anka addons before upgrading macOS.

-Anka VMs support `softwareupdate` and also the System Preferences method of upgrading.
-However, please ensure that Software Update and [other settings]({{< relref "docs/Anka Build Cloud/prepare-nodes.md" >}}) are disabled enabled post-update as Apple can force re-enable these features.